 With a focus on rural and regional health services, the School of Medicine is shaping a new, brighter future for Australia’s growing rural population.
 As a student, this prepares you for a varied career in medicine no matter where you decide to live – city, country or abroad.

 Research at the school is conducted across five centres, including the Centre for Innovation in Mental and Physical Health and Clinical Treatment (IMPACT).

 School of Nursing and Midwifery

-Complete with the latest in simulated environments, teachers with professional experience and a variety of work place options, Deakin's School of Nursing and Midwifery is well-placed to support you in your nursing and/or midwifery career.
+Complete with the latest state-of-the-art simulated environments, teachers who are experts in their field and a variety of work placement options, Deakin's School of Nursing and Midwifery supports you for success in your nursing and/or midwifery career.

 Research at the school revolves around seven Victorian health services, brought together in an innovative, mutually beneficial network.